RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

   ```
 * Another possibility would be to first encode the non-Unicode string using the default, Rexx-chosen, encoding.

 * **Comparison and normalization**.
-Parse-time literal strings would be normalized by default (unless the third parameter was "Ignore").
+Parse-time literal strings would be normalized by default (unless the third parameter to TEXT was specified).
 The fact that a string was normalized would be stored as part of the internal string status.

 * **Comparing differently encoded strings**.
 When two strings of different encodings had to be compared, a "neutral" encoding should be used (always the same).
 An implementation may chose to define and fix this neutral encoding, or to allow the user to specify an "default neutral" encoding on an application level.